Where do you practice?

 How do I schedule a consult?
 Do I have to talk on the phone?

 I understand lots of my potential clients may loathe talking on the phone—I get it!
-If you are curious about what I do, feel free to call me, text me, or send me an email.
-Before our first session, I will want to do a brief phone call to talk to you, hear about what you are looking for in therapy, and make sure I am the right fit for you.
+The best way to get in touch with me is to reach out through my website via the “Contact” page.
+I will email you back and we will set up a 20 minute phone call to talk to you, hear about what you are looking for in therapy, and make sure I am the right fit for you.
 I will ask you general questions about what you have been struggling with and what you are looking for in therapy.
 I will tell you about my approach, and answer any questions you might have for me.
 We will also discuss the cost of therapy during this call.

 I am not a cisgender white man.
 Are you safe and affirming?